gchq/stroom-docs/content/en/docs/install-guide/configuration/stroom-and-proxy/configuring-stroom-proxy.md

 Each forward location can use a different key/trust store pair.
 See also [Forwarding certificate configuration](#forwarding-certificate-configuration).

-If the proxy is configured to store then it is the location of the proxy repository may need to be configured if it needs to be in a different location to the proxy home directory, e.g. on another mount point.
+If the proxy is configured to store then the location of the proxy repository may need to be configured if it needs to be in a different location to the proxy home directory, e.g. on another mount point.

 ## Deploying without Docker